necodeIT/echidna_server/README.md

 # Echidna Server

 A fully functional software licensing server written in Dart.
+You can find a list of client skds [here](https://github.com/necodeIT/echidna_webui?tab=readme-ov-file#client-sdk).

 # Development